KynanDelaney/PlanarID/README.md

 <br>

 Sorting patterns based on similarity is relatively straight-forward.
-However, automatic matching requires some fine-tuning of thresholds to determine a positive match from just a very similar pattern.
+However, automatic matching requires some fine-tuning of thresholds to determine a definitively “correct” pattern from a very similar but “incorrect” pattern .
 The green triangles above are very similar to our focal pattern.
-So a suitable algorithm would need to reject a perfectly-matching silhouette that happens to have the wrong line colour.
-As patterns get more complex, and the quality of patterns declines (blurry photos, images at oblique angles, variation in zoom, loss of colour fidelity due to ambient lighting) it becomes harder to get this right.
+In this case, a suitable algorithm would need to reject a perfectly-matching silhouette that happens to have the wrong line colour.
+As patterns get more complex and/or the quality of patterns declines (blurry photos, images at oblique angles, variation in zoom, loss of colour fidelity due to ambient lighting), it becomes harder to get this right.

-Our approach favours the sorting method, to leave final decision-making on matching patterns to the user.
+Our approach favours the sorting method (B): to leave final decision-making on matching patterns to the user.

 <br>

 ## Taking high-quality images and curating a photographic record

-Photographs should be taken from consistent angles and distances from a single subject under relatively similar lighting conditions.
-We had great success with a static imaging platform - a flat surface at fixed elevation, distance, and angle to a tripod-mounted Canon 500D, flanked by two 5500 Kelvin LED panels (Fig. 6).
+Photographs should be taken using consistent angles and distances from a single subject under similar lighting conditions.
+We had great success with a static imaging platform: a flat surface at fixed elevation, distance, and angle to a tripod-mounted Canon 500D flanked by two 5500 Kelvin LED panels (Fig. 6).
 We used consistent shutter speed, ISO, and F-stop for all photography sessions.
 Photographs of colour calibration cards under these same angles and distances should be captured periodically within each photography session.